 Word offers few default watermark templates as part of the package.
 You can quickly insert one of them if that suits your need.

-- In Word 2016 or later, open Word and navigate to “Design” menu.
+- Open your Word document and navigate to “Design” menu.

 - At the right end of the ribbon, click on “Watermark” option in “Page Background” group.